torvalds/linux/Documentation/filesystems/adfs.rst

 			-rw-r--r--

-  You can therefore tailor the permission translation to whatever you desire the permissions should be under Linux.
+  You can therefore tailor the permission translation to whatever you desire the permissions should be under GNU/Linux.

 RISC OS file type suffix
 ------------------------